CHTC/Articles/2025-12-03-cern-stresstests-htcondor.md

 CERN will continue implementing many other tests until the HL-LHC is up and running, including tests on CERN’s disk-based storage system, which helps to store the huge amounts of data produced by the international scientific community.

-Click [here](https://home.cern/news/news/computing/when-failure-good-news) to view CERN’s news report on the test.
+Click [here](https://home.cern/news/news/computing/when-failure-good-news) to view CERN’s news report, "When failure is good news," on the test.